-An exploration of filmmaking that includes classes in: directing, cinematography, producing, screenwriting, and editing.
-Learning the roles of all the players on a film set dramatically increases the actor's ability to collaborate with filmmakers in developing dvnamic performances.
+An exploration of filmmaking that includes classes directing, in: cinematography. producing, screenwriting, and editing.
+Learning the roles of all the players on a film set dramatically increases the actor's ability to collaborate with filmmakers in developing dynamic performances.
 Students will participate in an in-class shoot, utilizing skills gained in the course.